ga-curriculum/express-api-hoot-back-end/signup-a-user/README.md

 ![Collection](./assets/collection.png)

 With this collection, we'll be able to group a series of Postman requests, and reuse them as necessary.
-This makes it easier to return to previous requests when necessary.
+This makes it easier to return to previous requests later.
 The other advantage relates to Authorization.
-As discussed earlier, we'll need to include a bearer token on future requests.
-By using a collection, all requests included in the collection will be able to inherit the same token.
+As discussed earlier, we'll need to include a bearer token on all future requests for `Hoot` resources.
+By using a collection, all requests included in the collection will be able to share the same token.

 After creating the collection, locate the **Add a request** button: